WMRGL/django-template/README.md

 - Make your own repo
 - Download the source code from this repo as a zip and add to your git repo
 - Change the name of 'project' and 'app' to whatever you like
+- Duplicate the 'project/settings/example_local.py' file to 'project/settings/local.py' and enter necessary security and database details.
 - Run migrations.
 - Set up auditing: `python manage.py migrate easyaudit`